vortexntnu/software-learning-period/README.md

 For this task you will need visual studio code on you linux computer.
 Download link can be found here: https://code.visualstudio.com/download

+You can either look around in the training repo or head over to ROS-tutorials: http://wiki.ros.org/ROS/Tutorials if you need inspiration on how to write a publisher in either C++ or Python.
+In order to validate that your package works you can try to listen to the node you made.

 ### Task 2 prelimenaries

 At Vortex NTNU we organize our code in repositories, and use a tool called git for version control.
 Each repository contains the codebase for a specific system.
 These repositories are stored at Github, and each of these repositories has different versions.